 In any case, you will probably need to be prepared for:

 That could be anything.
-We have heard many interesting self-introductions along the years.
+We have heard many interesting self-introductions over the years.
 One of our favorites so far was a girl who said that she likes popcorn better than rice.